maggiefriend/FinalProject-Music/README.md

 idea influence: looking to possibly create a music app using python that helps users explore new songs and artists based on their preference using a music data api to track details for a final project

-Final Presentation explaing the rest fo the information: https://docs.google.com/presentation/d/1OQiLcGwHk2iexwyl7CmzQB6SnGkZ3FYH7twFElUC7kk/edit?usp=sharing
+Final Presentation explaining the rest of the information: https://docs.google.com/presentation/d/1OQiLcGwHk2iexwyl7CmzQB6SnGkZ3FYH7twFElUC7kk/edit?usp=sharing

-**Description**
+# Description
 The **Music App** is a command-line Python application that allows users to explore music through the Spotify Web API.
 Users can:
 - Search for their favorite artists
 - View an artist's top tracks